EeroKaan/vmdynamicres/README.md

 shutdown -r now
 ```

-## Licence / Credits
+## License / Credits

-vmdynamicres uses the [xeventbind utility written by ritave](https://github.com/ritave/xeventbind), to automatically adjust for a changed VM window size.
+vmdynamicres uses the [xeventbind utility written by ritave (Olaf Tomalka)](https://github.com/ritave/xeventbind), to automatically adjust for a changed VM window size.

-vmdynamicres can be used under the MIT licence.
+vmdynamicres can be used under the MIT license.